Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 This supplement has many health benefits.
 It is rich in antioxidants that prevent the overload of free radicals in the human body (x).
 In addition, turmeric may help to minimize inflammation, especially on the joints (x).
 This supplement also supports eye and brain health.
 Many even use to promote digestion (x).

 Overdose may cause side effects such as abdominal discomfort or stomach upset.
 Discuss supplementation with a physician if you have a history of hypertension, blood clotting complications and diabetes.
-Women in maternal condition, including breastfeeding mothers, should not take turmeric supplements.
+Women in maternal condition, including breastfeeding mothers, should not take turmeric supplements for headache.

 Many experts (x) believe butterbur could be a potential treatment for headaches.
 This supplement helps with headaches by regulating the absorption of calcium and inhibiting the inflammatory cascade associated with headaches (x).